Ranked & tested

 Best Monitor Arms for Accountants' Dual-Screen Setups (2026)

-The included stand on a $600 monitor is an afterthought.
+The included stand on a high-end monitor is an afterthought.
 It sits too low, adjusts in one axis if you're lucky, and eats 8–10 inches of desk depth that you could use for a keyboard, a notepad, or nothing.
 A monitor arm reclaims that space, lets you position the screen at true eye level, and — for a dual-monitor setup — cuts the footprint of two stands down to a single desk-edge clamp.
 At 6+ hours a day reviewing PDFs and spreadsheets, the neck and desk-space payoff comes inside a week.

 | Product | Pricing | Best for | Rating | |